-Revisiting the notations used IN PSYCHOLOGY AND OTHER SCIENCES, let us denote by $\hat{A}$ the complete set of structural characteristics of a certain class of hypothetical (individual or social) dynamical system under investigation of Psychology.
+Revisiting the notations used in the paragraph 4.3, let us denote A to the complete set of structural characteristics of a certain class of hypothetical (individual or social) dynamical system under investigation of psychology.

-One of the actions in an interdisciplinary space between Psychology and Mathematics, is to trans $^{1}$ te the structural characteristics of the class A of systems (to fix ideas assume that those systems are all observed psychological and social types of groups of workers, for instance), into a mathematical model A. This action considers abstractions of the qualitative manifestations of the system.
-When we refer to a mathematical model we are not restricting Mathematics to calculus, to numerical methods, to numerical computation, to

-Statistics, nor to the theory of dynamical systems evolving in a finite dimensional numerical space or geometric manifold.
+One of the actions in an interdisciplinary space between psychology and mathematics, is to translate the structural characteristics of the class $\widehat{A}$ of systems (to fix ideas assume that those systems are all observed psychological and social types of groups of workers, for instance), into a mathematical model A. This action considers abstractions of the qualitative manifestations of the system.
+When we refer to a mathematical model we are not restricting mathematics to calculus, to numerical methods, to numerical computation, to statistics, nor to the theory of dynamical systems evolving in a finite dimensional numerical space or geometric manifold.